bitnami/charts/bitnami/wildfly/README.md

 WildFly is written in Java, and implements the Java Platform, Enterprise Edition (Java EE) specification.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use WildFly in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites